 Because you can take Provence Lavender and you grow it here, right next to the Great Lakes in Michigan.
 You take that same plant and you grow it in Australia.
 You very likely may have a different taste.
 It’s so impacted by the soil.

 So, I hate to make a sort of blanket statement, even though I think it would probably be fairly safe to say that Provence is a pretty good variety, pretty safe variety for use in culinary.

 But the best way for you to know is to taste it.
 You can take dried Lavender buds, make sure that they are organic – that is absolutely critical in my opinion – so make sure it’s organic and then give it a taste test.
 Chew on some buds and ask yourself what tastes sweeter because the ones that taste sweeter are the ones that you’re going to want to use in your cooking.

 And just a teeny word of caution for anybody who may be considering adventuring into the world of culinary uses, you want to use a little bit because a little bit with fresh herbs goes a long way.

 What is your favourite use for Lavender?

 Oh my goodness!
-There’s so many!
-I think my favorite use is simply to experience it out in nature; just to look at it and appreciate its diversity, the textures, the colors, the sizes, the smells, just having it be in the ground and walk through it in the sunshine and listen to the bees as they absolutely devour its sweet taste.
+There were so many!
+I think my favourite use is simply to experience it out in nature; just to look at it and appreciate its diversity, the textures, the colours, the sizes, the smells, just having it be in the ground and walk through it in the sunshine and listen to the bees as they absolutely devour its sweet taste.
 I think that has got to be my favourite.

-You can find all sort of goodies on their website, from Aromatherapy, skin care, cleaning products and edibles.
+You can find all sorts of goodies on their website, from Aromatherapy, skincare, cleaning products and edibles.
 I encourage you to check them out.